feeroz123/LearningGIT/README.md

 # LearningGIT
 <h2>We are learning Git</h2>
-Testing GitHub Desktop
+<body>Testing GitHub Desktop
 New entry from Github
-This is an entry from the local IDE
+This is an entry from the local IDE</body>